bebebea/bebebea.github.io/_posts/2023-05-05-pixel-perfect-collisions-using-bresenhams-algorithm.md

 ---
 layout: post
-title: Pixel-perfect collisions (and movement) using Bresenham's algorithm (and implementing it in GameMaker)
+title: Pixel-perfect collisions using Bresenham's algorithm (and implementing it in GameMaker)
 tags: Games GameMaker
 ---